When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 All versions of the Signature Hybrid are constructed with pocketed coil support cores.
 Each coil moves independently from the others, and testers noted great stability for the mattress without too much motion transfer.
 Coils along the perimeter are reinforced to prevent deep sinkage when you get in and out of bed.
 The entire mattress is encased in a breathable knit cover.

-With a starting price of around $400 , we determined the Dreamcloud is the best hybrid you can get at this price point.
-If you’re looking for the most affordable route to a luxury memory foam hybrid feel, look no further.
+With a starting price around $400, I found the DreamCloud to be the best hybrid you can get at this price point.
+If you’re after that luxury memory foam hybrid feel without the hefty price tag, this one’s hard to beat.

 Mattress Type